emanuel0808/flatiron-frontend-phase-1-project/notes.md

--do a single page app
+-do a single page app x
--request an api to work with
+-request an api to work with x
 -add 2 event listeners
--use for each once
+-use for each once x
 -run on a single page